Search

 Using hidden cameras, they simply recorded the reactions of their customers upon being told “Sorry, we no longer serve Whoppers.”
 The contorted disbelieving faces told the company more of a story than answers on a survey every could.

-In addition, the stunt and movie created a new buzz about the company.
-Earlier Burger King launched a number of online buzz marketing campaigns.
 One of them was a part of the "Angus Diet" effort for its Angus burger.
 The site featured fictional self-help guru Dr. Angus dispensing interactive "Angus Interventions", intended to be humorous ways of stepping into a friend's life and reminding him that life should be enjoyed.
 The site offered about 30 pre-made "interventions", which could be tailored with a recipients name and other personal details.
 The user could then email a link to friends that would bring them to a site where an animated Dr. Angus would read the customized script using Oddcast's text-to-speech technology.

 Created by Crispin Porter & Bogusky of 'Subservient Chicken' fame, the interventions parodied the self-help movement's use of affirmations by providing users with a list of humorous alternatives – including '"Stop Spreading Companywide Emails" and "Stop Wearing Underwear All The Time".
 Users could also submit their own suggestions for new Interventions, which would be added.